dinesh-coderepo/chroma/clients/js/examples/browser/README.md

 The application also demonstrates the retrieval process from the vector database.
 You can query the stored files and documents using the search functionality provided in the UI.

+## Backend Functionality

+The backend of the application handles file uploads and stores them in the vector database.
+It also provides methods to retrieve the stored files and documents.
+The backend functions are implemented in the `ChromaClient` and `Collection` classes.

+## Scaling the Application

+To scale the application, you can deploy it to a cloud provider such as AWS, Azure, or GCP.
+You can also use a containerization platform like Docker to run the application in a scalable environment.
+Ensure that the vector database is properly configured to handle large amounts of data and concurrent requests.

+## Hosting for Large Data

+If you want to host the application for large data, consider using a distributed database system that can handle high volumes of data and provide high availability.
+You can also use a content delivery network (CDN) to distribute the load and improve the performance of the application.

 ## Credits

 This application was created by Maluchuru Sai Dinesh Reddy.